-What this rule says is that at least two of the strings in the set (a,b,c) must be present on the file, no matter which.
-Of course, when using this operator, the number before the of keyword must be equal to or less than the number of strings in the set.
+This rule requires that at least two of the strings in the set (a,b,c) must be present in the file, but it does not matter which two.
+Of course, when using this operator, the number before the of keyword must be less than or equal to the number of strings in the set.